 If you are limited to placing your home on an uphill slope, avoid a slope that is over 45 degrees of incline.
 Choose an advantageous view and place your house halfway up the hill instead of at the base of the slope.
 If possible, you should build your home so it's facing south.
 This optimizes the use of solar heat in the winter and gives you the most sunlight inside the home.
 This placement shields your home from northern winds and the elevation should be enough to avoid flooding.

-Not All Slopes Are Good
+Not All Slopes Are Good for Feng Shui

 Common sense dictates when siting a house on an uphill slope to make certain proper drainage is in place, especially if the hill slopes behind and toward the house.
 You certainly wouldn't want a very high sloping hill behind your home since there's the possibility of a landslide during a large rainfall.
 Be sensible when selecting a home site.